lexi-walker/lexi-walker.github.io/README.md

 February 6, 2018
 Assignment 1: Your Portfolio

-Identify what aspects of the work have been correctly implemented and what have not.
+# Implementation
+All aspects of this assignment have been correctly implemented to the best of my knowledge.
+All content for this assignment exists within this directory, in addition to some extraneous files unrelated to this class.

 # Acknowledgements
-Priya Misner: discussed together how to connect tufts cs website to GitHub site using "meta" tag
+Priya Misner: discussed how to connect our Tufts CS websites to our GitHub sites using "meta" tag

 Isabella Montoya: discussed "chmod" used for files on Tufts server